-The Bertrand Russell Society invites papers for its annual Student Essay Competition prizes.
-We award two prizes annually for the best new papers by an undergraduate or graduate student.
-Prize-winners will present their papers at the Society’s Annual Meeting (which usually occurs in June), receive $200, free registration, lodging and banquet at the Annual Meeting, and a complimentary first-year membership in The Bertrand Russell Society.
+The Bertrand Russell Society awards two prizes annually for the best new papers by an undergraduate or graduate student.
+Prize-winners present their papers at the Society’s annual meeting, receive $200, free registration, lodging and banquet at the annual meeting, and a complimentary first-year membership in the Russell Society.

 Papers can be on any aspect of Russell’s life, work, or influence.
-They must be suitable for presentation to a general audience, and should be designed for a presentation of 20 to 30 minutes (10 to 12 double-spaced pages of text).
+They must be suitable for presentation to a general audience, and should be designed for a presentation of 20 minutes (8 to 10 double-spaced pages of text).

-Submit a complete or nearly complete paper, not an abstract, to BRS president Tim Madigan (email@example.com).
-State that you would, if chosen, attend the BRS Annual Meeting.
-Those who have previously appeared on an Annual Meeting program are not eligible.
+To submit a paper, send a complete or nearly complete copy, not an abstract, to BRS president Tim Madigan (email@example.com).
+State that you would, if chosen, attend the BRS annual meeting.
+Those who have previously appeared on an annual meeting program are not eligible.

 2015 (no prize winner)